-5.9.
+5.6.
 Child Restraint Systems shall have a permanently attached label to inform the user of the appropriate method of restraint of the child over the entire stature range declared by the manufacturer.
 The label shall be visible to the person installing the enhanced child restraint system in a vehicle and when a child is seated in the restraint.
 The label shall have a minimum size of 40 × 60mm or the equivalent area and shall feature a pictogram of each restraint configuration adjacent to the stature range.

-If the Child Restraint System is to be used in combination with impact shield and/or inserts, the information on where they are stowed shall be available.
+If the Child Restraint System is to be used in combination with an impact shield and/or inserts, the information on where they are stowed shall be available.

-5.10.
+5.7.
 Additional information on how to install the child shall be provided by either a webpage or QR code permanently attached to the CRS.